 "Practice the prayer from the decline of the sun to the onset of the night eclipse, and the recitation (qur'ān) of the dawn.
 One should be present with her."( Sure 75:16–18 ).

-According to the faith of the Muslims, the Koran is the literal revelation by the angel Gabriel from Allah to Muhammad, who is raised to the sole prophet.
+According to the faith of the Muslims, the Koran is the literal revelation by the angel Gabriel from Allah to Muhammad, whom the Shia raised to the sole prophet.

 The text of the Koran is written in a special rhyme prose.
 It consists of 114 Suren, which in turn consist of a different number of verses.

 Besides the quotations about the holy war, the Qur'an contains many other suras which invite to religious criticism, as Sura 2: 877, Sura 2: 89, Sura 47: 4-7, Sura 5: 37, Sura 8: 12, Sura 8:

-The sentence 'It approves the Torah and the Zabur and the Injeel and the rest of the holy scriptures that Allah has given to mankind' (Surah al-Baqarah, Verse 89) mocks these scriptures, whic had probably not been read in Mecca and not been understood.
+The sentence 'It approves the Torah and the Zabur and the Injeel and the rest of the holy scriptures that Allah has given to mankind' (Surah al-Baqarah, Verse 89) mocks these scriptures, which had probably not been read in Mecca and not been understood.

 A truly initiated biblical-kabbalistic initiate or a initiated Tantrik smiles at most about Muhammad's simplified understanding of spirituality(see Sura 2: 223; 11:13) and his transferred (Qur'an: Al-Hadid, Surah 57:12) and learned practices like the later Hikmah.

 The ritual exercises of the dervishes were secret and remember at the initiations of the roman Sol Invictus - form of Mithras, whose initiation was strictly secret.

 But also Sufism also had to learn a great deal in the field of spiritual selfrealization, even from India, and it officially describes only a small part of spirituality.